peldszus/DiscourseSegmenter/README.rst

  German PCC_ corpus, but you can also train your own classifer for any language using your own training data (cf. ``discourse_segmenter --help`` for further instructions on how to do that).

+**mateseg**
+ is an ML-based segmentation module that operates on syntactic dependency trees (output from Mate_) and decides whether a sub-structure of the dependency graph initiates a discourse segment or not using a pre-trained linear SVM model.
+ Again, this model was trained on the German PCC_ corpus.

 *Since the current model is a serialized file and, therefore, likely  to be incompatible with future releases of `numpy`, we will probably  remove the model files from future versions of this package,  including source data instead and performing training during the  installation.*